bobomrac/Fix-Net-Jitter-in-CS2-on-Linux-Intel-Wi-Fi-Optimization-/README.md

 How to apply (distro-independent approach):

-Place the options in a file in `/etc/modprobe.d/, e.g., iwlwifi-gaming.conf.`
+Place the options in a file in `/etc/modprobe.d/`, e.g., iwlwifi-gaming.conf.

 Reload the driver to apply the settings (Wi-Fi will temporarily disconnect):